Syrian Air Force: 1960s

 The union ended following the 1961 Syrian coup d'état.
-The new military flying service - officially designated the Syrian Arab Air Force (SyAAF) - was re-established later the same year, using aircraft left behind by the Egyptians, including about 40 MiG-17Fs and 4 Il-28s.
+The new military flying service – officially designated the Syrian Arab Air Force (SyAAF) – was re-established later the same year, using aircraft left behind by the Egyptians, including about 40 MiG-17Fs and 4 Il-28s.

-The new government of the Syrian Arab Republic attempted to buy additional aircraft in Germany and Italy, in 1961 and 1962.
+The new government of the Syrian Arab Republic attempted to buy additional aircraft from Germany and Italy, in 1961 and 1962.
 When all related efforts failed, Syria was left without a choice but to turn to Czechoslovakia for arms.
-By the time, Czechoslovakia was out of the business of producing fighters and interceptors, and thus the Syrians had to buy from Soviet Union instead.
+By that time, Czechoslovakia was done producing fighters and interceptors, and thus the Syrians had to buy from Soviet Union instead.
 On 19 June 1962, Damascus and Moscow signed a major contract for arms, including an order for 34 MiG-21F-13 interceptors and 4 MiG-21U conversion trainers.

 Delivered starting in spring 1963, MiG-21s entered service with two squadrons of the 3rd Air Brigade, based at Dmeyr Air Base, 40 km (25 miles) northeast of Damascus.
 MiG-17s were meanwhile operated by two squadrons of the 7th Air Brigade, based at Almezzeh Air Base, in Damascus.

-With the ascent to power of the Baath Party, during the 1963 Syrian coup d'état, Hafez al-Assad (former Meteor- and MiG-17PF-pilot), was appointed the Commander of SyAAF.
+With the ascent to power of the Baath Party, during the 1963 Syrian coup d'état, Hafez al-Assad (former Meteor and MiG-17PF-pilot), was appointed the Commander of SyAAF.
 Preoccupied with his involvement in domestic politics, Assad left the effective command of the SyAAF to his Deputy, Brigadier-General Mohammad Assad Moukiiad (former Meteor-pilot trained in Great Britain).

-During the Six-Day War, the SyAAF flew few air strikes on targets in northern Israel on the first day of the conflict but was subsequently evacuated to air bases in remote parts of Syria.
-In this fashion it evaded most of Israeli air strikes that caused massive damage to Egyptian and Jordanian air bases.
-This, in turn, helped the IDF in defeating the Syrian Army on the ground and led to the occupation of the Golan Heights.
+During theArab/Israeli Six-Day War, the SyAAF flew few air strikes on targets in northern Israel on the first day of the conflict but was subsequently evacuated to air bases in remote parts of Syria.
+In this fashion it evaded most of the Israeli air strikes that caused massive damage to Egyptian and Jordanian air bases.
+This, in turn, helped the IDF defeat the Syrian Army on the ground and led to Israel’s acquisition of the Golan Heights.
 After this conflict, Syria continued acquiring small numbers of MiG-17s from East Germany and MiG-21s from the Soviet Union.
+On 12 August, 1968, two Syrian MIG 17s landed in Northern Israel at Betzet, on a former British airfield that the IAF had abandoned.
+The two pilots were thought to have been defectors, but it was determined that they had a navigational error after needing to land due to low fuel.
+The pilots thought the airfield they were landing at was in Lebanon.
+After testing the MIGs to determine their characteristics and capabilities, the Israelis sent the MIG17s to the US for further testing.